magdaprzybylska/top-movies/README.md

 - Flask-WTF: For working with web forms.
 - Flask-Bootstrap5: For Bootstrap integration.
 - TMDb API: For retrieving movie data.
-- PostgreSQL: As the database system.
+- SQLite: As the database system.
 - The Movie Database (TMDb): The source for movie details and images.

 ## License